keithdoggett/spatial_stats/README.md

    - Add support for Rate variables
    - Add support for Bayes smoothing
 4. General
+   - Add new stat constructors that only rely on a weights matrix and data vector
    - Point Pattern Analysis Module
    - Regression Module